 Why are you involved in the FGLI community?
 “As an FGLI international student, particularly from England, my role in the Yale community is a rather unique one, and I’ve found the transition from my hometown to an elite space like Yale to be incredibly rewarding, yet certainly demanding.
 It has been an unamenable journey, and in my role as Ambassador I hope to not only support others undergoing the same experience as I, but also to learn from them and how I can make the most of my time at Yale.”

-Manh-Linh (Linh) Le (he/him/his) is a first-year in Branford College from Hanoi, Vietnam, and is a potential double major in Chemical Engineering and Global Affairs.
+Manh-Linh (Linh) Le, ‘22 (he/him/his) is in Branford College from Hanoi, Vietnam, and is a potential double major in Chemical Engineering and Global Affairs.
 A low-income, international student, he is involved primarily in the Yale International Relations Association and Yale Movement on campus, while working with Model UN initiatives back home.
 Linh is interested in applying to graduate school after his time at Yale or working for an international NGO.

 Why are you involved in the FGLI community?
 “Inasmuch as Yale has striven to be cognizant of the experiences and struggles of FGLI students, there is still a long way to go for this institution to make the Yale experience inclusive and nonburdensome.
 I hope to be involved with this incredible community, allow our voices to be heard, and be a part of the positive force for change for Yale in the future.”